 Connecticut’s buses carry as many passengers each year as its railways.
 CT2030 makes the system easier to navigate, enables real-time bus service information statewide, and upgrades the state’s most popular routes with additional customer shelters and real-time service displays – improving the daily commute of current riders, encouraging new customers to use this low-cost, high-capacity service, and connecting neighborhoods within and between our cities and towns.

 It’s all about less time commuting and more time with your family.
-Together, these investments – alongside the state of good repair projects listed here – will lead to the fastest-ever commutes on Connecticut’s rail lines and more reliable service on the state’s bus routes.
+Together, these proposed investments – alongside the state of good repair projects listed here – will lead to the fastest-ever commutes on Connecticut’s rail lines and more reliable service on the state’s bus routes.

 CT2030 Mass Transit